-From the ancient world to relatively recent times, there have been some pretty strange fashion trends when it comes to head gear but it might be time to bring back some of the truly unique sartorial offerings.
-Historic headpieces vary in size, practicality, and appeal, of course, but here are some of the best historical hats to have ever appeared atop historic heads.
+From the ancient world to relatively recent times, there were strange fashion trends when it comes to headgear, but it's probably time to bring back a few of the most outstanding sartorial offerings.
+Historic headpieces vary in size, practicality, and appeal, of course - but here are some of the most noteworthy historical hats to have ever appeared atop historic heads.

-The flat cap - a small round head piece with a short extension in the front - got its start in England as early as the 15th century.
-The flat cap was made of tweed or wool and, to promote the wool industry, English Parliament made a law that all boys and men, with the exception of nobles, above the age of six were required to wear them.
-The legislation was only in place until the late 16th century but by then, the flat cap had become part of working class garb.
+The flat cap - a small, round headpiece with a short extension in the front - got its start in England as early as the 15th century.
+The flat cap consisted of tweed or wool - and, to promote the wool industry, English Parliament made a law requiring all boys and men, except nobles, above the age of six to wear them.
+The legislation only stood until the late 16th century, but by then the flat cap had become part of working-class garb.

-Panama hats are made from straw woven together in a lightweight yet strong headpiece that were breathable yet deflected the sun.
-When noteworthy Americans like Teddy Roosevelt and Humphrey Bogart and Brits like King Edward VII wore Panama hats during the early 20th century, the hats became increasingly well-known and appealing.
+Panama hats encompassed straw woven together in a lightweight, yet strong and breathable headpiece capable of deflecting sunlight.
+When noteworthy Americans like Teddy Roosevelt and Humphrey Bogart, as well as Brits like King Edward VII wore Panama hats during the early 20th century, the hats became increasingly well-known and appealing.

 Photography and print media helped the trend along, offering images of fashionable males for all to aspire to become.
 They were popular among world travelers, elite athletes, and other high-class men.